 We expected Tanzania to be so much more touristic but we were wrong.
 In the two weeks we were there we only met a handful of other tourists of which almost all we’ve met before in another country.

-When going to the beautiful Tanzania with it’s friendly people you really must know some Swahili, so here’s a good start for you:
+When going to the beautiful Tanzania with its friendly people you really must know how to speak some Swahili, so here’s a good start for you:

 - Karibu (welcome) reply: Ahsante (thanks)

 - Sana (much) example: Ahsante sana (thanks a lot) or karibu sana (very welcome)

 - Mambo (how are you) reply: Poa (cool)

 - Habari (anything new?) reply: Nzuri (all is good)

 - Kwaheri (goodbye)